wcjohnson11/gatsby-experiment/src/markdown/happiness/intro.md

     </footer>
 </blockquote>

-This definition clearly seperates happiness into two main parts, the first, happiness as positive emotions such as joy, contentment, interest and love and the second, as an evaluation of human wellbeing, a sense of fulfillment and satisfaction that comes from living a good
+This definition clearly separates happiness into two main parts, the first, happiness as positive emotions such as joy, contentment, interest and love and the second, as an evaluation of human wellbeing, a sense of fulfillment and satisfaction that comes from living a good